xbeat/Machine-Learning/README.md

 The kernel trick is a powerful technique in machine learning that allows linear classifiers to operate in high-dimensional feature spaces without explicitly computing the coordinates of the data in that space.
 This method is particularly useful for Support Vector Machines (SVMs) and other algorithms that rely on the inner products between data points.

+## Mastering SQL Query Execution Order

+SQL Query Execution Order

+Understanding the execution order of SQL queries is crucial for writing efficient and correct database operations.
+SQL follows a logical order when processing queries, which may differ from the written order.

 ## The Physics of Coin Flipping A Mathematical Approach

 The Curious Case of the Lincoln Memorial Cent